 If you think we haven’t complied with GDPR in regards to your personal data, please contact [email protected], or you have the right to complain to the Information Commissioners Office.

-If you have any queries on any of the above, or the information we may hold on you, please contact our Data Protection Officer, Rich, on [email protected]
+If you have any queries on any of the above, or the information we may hold on you, please contact our Data Protection Officer, Al Wilson, on [email protected]